We’re all going to die one day.

 If you read or listen to anything by Tony Robbins, Tim Ferriss, Guy Kawasaki and countless other successful names in business they all repeat this time and time again.
 Many of them even go so far as to define success purely in terms of the positive impact they have on the world.

 As Ralph Waldo Emerson put it:

 “To leave the world a bit better…to know even one life has breathed easier because you lived.
 This is to have succeeded.”

 Since I am no longer an egotistical maniac, like my younger self who just wanted fame, the way in which I’ve decided to make the world a better place is by sharing my knowledge, sharing the things I’ve learnt in my life.

-It’s inspired me to write and publish books (well the publishing will be happening soon!), to set up my own company and to help others when they’re trying to achieve things that I have in anyway I can.
+It’s inspired me to write and publish books, to set up my own company and to help others when they’re trying to achieve things in anyway I can.
 That gives my life purpose.
 And it’s made my life more interesting than it’s ever been before.

 So what are you going to leave behind?